 Experts estimate that about eight million people in the U.S. are currently suffering from an eating disorder—and that’s not even to mention the long, arduous process of recovery nor the rampant misunderstanding of these issues in our culture.
 As a nod to Eating Disorder Awareness Week (February 26 to March 4), we’ll be featuring some of our most thought-provoking content on body image, diet talk, and the stigma and shame that millions of women deal with on a daily basis.
 Above all else, know that you’re not alone—and if you need help and don’t know where to begin, reach out to the National Eating Disorders Association hotline at 800-931-2237.

 I inspected myself in the mirror—something I’d done every day for as long as I could remember.
 I stared blankly at my reflection, curvy and healthy, though I’d rarely described it that way.
-“Cool,” I murmured and sauntered out my apartment door.
-Walking down the street, I realized something: The cruel dismissal of my body, along with the scrutiny I’d enforced for 11 long years, had passed.
+“Cool,” I murmured and walked out my apartment door.
+Down the street, I realized something: The cruel dismissal of my body, along with the scrutiny I’d enforced for 11 long years, had passed.

 I had to take stock of my insides—what was real and what needed to be discarded along with the voices that narrated my disorder.